MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 ```

-- getStartTime(uint256 streamId): This is the function that queries the streamId and retrieves the Unix timestamp of the stream startTime, which is of unit40 data type.
+- **getStartTime(uint256 streamId):** This is the function that queries the `streamId` and retrieves the Unix timestamp of the stream startTime, which is of unit40 data type.

 ```sh
 function getStartTime(uint256 streamId) external view override notNull(streamId) returns (uint40 startTime) {

     startTime = _streams[streamId].startTime;
   }

 ```

-- getStream(uint256 streamId): This is the function that queries the streamId and retrieves stream from the Blockchain Storage.
+- **getStream(uint256 streamId):** This is the function that queries the `streamId` and retrieves stream from the Blockchain Storage.
 It gets all the data stored in the `Stream` struct.

   - Checks:

-    - it calls the internal `_statusOf()` defined in the `SablierV2Lockup` abstract contract and checks if the status equal to the `SETTLED`.
+    - It calls the internal `_statusOf()` defined in the `SablierV2Lockup` abstract contract and checks if the status equal to the `SETTLED`.
     - SETTLED is a member of the enum `Status` defined in the `Lockup` library in the `src/types/DataTypes.sol` contract.
     - if the Stream state is SETTLED, then it sets the `isCancelable` to false, thus you a user cannot cancel the stream again.
 A SETTLED Stream cannot be canceled.